 The British Social Attitudes survey has been carried out annually since 1983 and is our longest running survey.
 Over 90,000 people have taken part in the study so far.

 A new study designed to provide a robust, up-to-date and representative evidence base on key issues for Greater London Authority’s social integration and wider social policy agendas.

-Levels of trust in ONS remains high, having not changed significantly since 2014.
+Levels of trust in ONS and the statistics it produces remain high, having not changed significantly since 2016.

 Do Scotland and England & Wales Have Different Views About Immigration?

 This report compares attitudes towards immigration in Scotland with those in England & Wales.